Key Takeaways

 - Paying off student loans

-- Getting out of credit card debt
+- Reducing credit card debt

 - Saving for retirement

-- Creating an emergency fund
+- Building an emergency fund

-- Paying for educational costs
+- Paying for education costs

-- Going on a dream vacation
+- Planning a vacation

-Budgeting and Saving
+Budgeting & Saving

 Getting started with savings may be easier than you think.
 Even if you're living paycheck to paycheck, finding some funds to put aside for future needs is possible.